Conductance and Influence-Capital: Modeling Online Social Influence: Methodology

-In our experiments in \cref{subsec:gim-evaluation}, we compute the user embeddings $h_i$ using two lenses.
 The \emph{following lens} leverages the observation that similar people consume similar content.
 On social media, following popular users is akin to consuming content.
 Accordingly, we measure the similarity between two users based on whether they follow the same people.
+For the following lens, we identify the $1000$ most followed users, and collect the followees of all the users in our dataset (i.e., users they follow).
+We represent a user $u_i$ as $h_i \in \mathbb{R}^{1000}$, where $h_i[j] = 1$ if $u_i$ follows the $j$th most followed user ($h_i[j] = 0$ otherwise).

-The \emph{lexical lens} exploits that similar people use similar language.
-The vocabulary and language style of users can be a strong indicator of their community, and we measure the similarity of users based on their choice of language (see more details in \cref{para:hom-construction}).
+The \emph{lexical lens} exploits the insight that similar people use similar language.
+The vocabulary and language style of users can be a strong indicator of their community, and we measure the similarity of users based on their choice of language.
+For the lexical lens, we construct user documents by concatenating the user tweets; we represent them using TF-IDF (Term Frequency-Inverse Document Frequency); and a feature hashing dimensionality reduction technique~\cite{moody1989fast}.
+Finally, we represent each user $u_i$ as $h_i \in \mathbb{R}^{1,048,576}$.
 Note that the homophilic conductance with the lexical lens does not require knowledge of the user following graph, which can be prohibitively expensive to obtain for Twitter.

+Related to our work, \citet{centola2011experimental} characterize the relationship between homophilic ties and the influence phenomena, however their network is artificial and they illustrate only one homophilic lense.

+\revEPJA{We note that other attributes---such as partisanship, gender, or race---may serve as stronger indicators of homophily than the lexical and following lenses used here.
+We opt for lenses that are readily computable at scale without requiring sensitive demographic data, and leave the incorporation of richer sociological features into the conductance mechanism to future work.}